fsmMLK/inkscapeCreateMarkers/README.md

 # createMarkers
-This extensil will assist you creating new markers with custom shapes and colors for [Inkscape](https://inkscape.org/).
+This extension will assist you creating new markers with custom shapes and colors for [Inkscape](https://inkscape.org/).

 <img src="docs/images/Examples.png" width="900px"/>